 Katua was a derisive term you’d never expect a lady to use.
-It referred to Muslims who, it was well known, had a bit of their foreskin cut off.
+It referred to Muslims who, it was well known, had a bit of their foreskin sliced off.

 She sat down on her haunches, unmindful of the creamy water, her hands on her head, elbows resting on her shaking knees.

-“I am not a Christian, I’m a Hindu,” I said, more out of defiance than any special pride in the religion I was born in.
+“I am not a Christian, I’m a Hindu,” I said, more out of defiance than any special pride in the religion I was born into.

 “Then you better become one.
 I will tell Brother Sala to help you.
 No matter how good you are, if Jesus can’t save you, you will go to hell.”